seanbreckenridge/calcurse-load/README.md

 ### Google Calendar Update Process

+`gcal_index` saves an index of Google Calendar events locally as a JSON file, which is then imported into calcurse, with duplicate events removed.

 To setup credentials, see [here](https://google-calendar-simple-api.readthedocs.io/en/latest/getting_started.html).

-Put the downloaded credentials in `~/.credentials/google_calendar_credentials.json`, or specify the location with the `--credential-file`.
+Put the downloaded credentials in `~/.credentials/`, or specify the location with the `--credential-file`.
+I'd recommend wrapping in a script, and then setting up a job to run in the background, to update the local JSON index of Google Calendar events (or just update it before you launch calcurse).

 ```
+usage: gcal_index [-h] --email EMAIL [--credential-file CREDENTIAL_FILE]
+                  [--end-days END_DAYS]

+Export Google Calendar events

+optional arguments:
+  -h, --help            show this help message and exit
+  --email EMAIL         Google Email to export
+  --credential-file CREDENTIAL_FILE
+                        Google credential file
+  --end-days END_DAYS   Specify how many days into the future to get events
+                        for (if we went forever, repeating events would be
+                        there in 2050) [default: 90]
 ```

-You can either:

-* setup a job to run in the background, to update the local index of Google Calendar (`gcal_index`)
-* run calcurse as normal.
-The `pre-load` hook will check if the local index has been updated in the last 6 hours.
-If it hasn't it requests out to Google Calendar.

-`gcal_index` saves an index of Google Calendar events locally as an `ics` file, which is then imported into calcurse, with duplicate events removed.
+Prints the JSON dump to STDOUT; example:

+`python3 -m gcal_index --email <your_email> --credential-file ~/.credentials/<credential>.json`

+For an example script one might put under cron, see [`example_update_google_cal`](./example_update_google_cal)

 ## Structure